Grading FAQ

 When can I enter a ZW?
 What information do I need to include?

 A ZW should be issued during the semester, but you can submit it until the grading due date.
 You will need to enter the last date of attendance for the student when submitting the ZW outcome.
+The last date of attendance is only required for ZW outcomes.

 I missed the deadline for entering a ZW.
 How do I change an NG to a ZW?